deepanshs/mrsimulator/docs/introduction.rst

 A coupling object holds two site NMR interaction paramters, which includes the `J`-coupling and  the dipolar coupling interaction parameters.
-Consider the example below of the JSON serialization of a **Coupling** object.
+Consider the example below of a JSON serialization of a **Coupling** object.

 .. _listing_coupling:
 .. code-block:: json